Harbour Information

 If the Marina store can't supply your needs for provisioning you have to take a cab to any of the large supermarkets on the outskirts of town.
 These include a Tescos and Morrison's.
 The town itself isn't so far, but still a short cab ride.
 Here you will find a reasonable range of shops and banks etc.

-Four crew changes, Holyhead is well served being the terminus of the North Wales Coast Line and is served by Virgin Trains (intercity) and Arriva Trains Wales services.
-Fast connections to Dun Laioghaire (well under two hours) are available via the Stenna HSS, while the larger ferries connect with Dublin itself.
+For crew changes, Holyhead is well served being the terminus of the North Wales Coast Line and is served by Virgin Trains (intercity) and Arriva Trains Wales services.
+Fast connections to Dublin (well under two hours) are available via the Dublin Swift HSS ferries.
+The ferry service to Dun Laoghaire has been discontinued.

 History